The Notion Club Papers

-The Notion Club Papers is an abandoned novel by J. R. R. Tolkien, written during 1945 and published posthumously in Sauron Defeated, the 9th volume of The History of Middle-earth.
+The Notion Club Papers is an abandoned novel by J. R. R. Tolkien, written in 1945 and published posthumously in Sauron Defeated, the 9th volume of The History of Middle-earth.
 It is a time travel story, written while The Lord of the Rings was being developed.
-The Notion Club is a fictionalization of (and a play on words on the name of) Tolkien's own such club, the Inklings.
+The Notion Club is a fictionalization of Tolkien's own such club, the Inklings.
+Tolkien's mechanism for the exploration of time is through lucid dreams.
+These allow club members to experience events as far back as the destruction of the Atlantis-like island of Númenor, as narrated in The Silmarillion.

-Although unfinished, the text of The Notion Club Papers runs for some 120 pages in Sauron Defeated.
-Embedded within the story are Tolkien's versions of European legends: King Sheave, and The Death of St. Brendan, a three-page poem also titled 'Imram'.
-Sauron Defeated includes some further 40 pages of Christopher Tolkien's commentary and notes on The Notion Club Papers, and reproduces examples of the pages hand-written by his father.
+The unfinished text of The Notion Club Papers runs for some 120 pages in Sauron Defeated, accompanied by 40 pages of Christopher Tolkien's commentary and notes, with examples of the pages hand-written by his father.

-Plot
+Context

+J. R. R. Tolkien was a scholar of English literature, a philologist and a medievalist interested in language and poetry from the Middle Ages, especially that of Anglo-Saxon England and Northern Europe.
+His professional knowledge of Beowulf, telling of a pagan world but with a Christian narrator, helped to shape his fictional world of Middle-earth.
+His intention to create what has been called "a mythology for England" led him to construct not only stories but a fully-formed world, Middle-earth, with invented languages, peoples, cultures, and history.
+Among his many influences were his own Roman Catholic faith, medieval languages and literature, including Norse mythology.
+He is best known as the author of the high fantasy works The Hobbit (1937), The Lord of the Rings (1954–1955), and The Silmarillion (1977), all set in Middle-earth.